-We can provide these products for all of your account needs (RRSP/RRIF, LIRA/LIF, TFSA, RESP and Non-Registered plans):
+We can provide full range of investment products for all of your financial needs

 High interest savings accounts offer higher interest rates than the typical savings accounts offered by banks and other financial institutions.
 These rates can sometimes be as good as those for GICs, but your funds are not locked in.